theworld36/fullStackWebDevelopment/START HERE/README.md

         </body>
         </html>

+6. Press ctrl + s to save your project.

-6. Press ctrl + b to start your program.
+7. Press ctrl + b to start your program.

 Rejoice!
 You just created your first HTML file.